gracelang/language/standard.md

   // This is useful when writing a comparison function for sortBy

   contains (other:String) -> Number
-  // returns true if other is a substring of \textsf{self}
+  // returns true if other is a substring of self

   endsWith (possibleSuffix: String)
   // true if self ends with possibleSuffix